-EduApes is an accelerating education vision-based platform – with the goal of enabling educators to implement, create and share training courses and seminars more easily through a digitised platform database.
+EduApes is an accelerating education vision-based platform – with the goal of enabling professional educators to implement, create and share training courses and seminars more easily through a digital platform database.

 Mid-2018, a client reached out to the company I was working for at the time with the challenge of creating a product focused on helping german-based Lecturers and Educators search, create and manage seminar scripts in a unified and customised platform.